 Gustav Mahler Adagio from the unfinished Symphony No. 10

-After his training and first engagements in St Petersburg, Vasily Petrenko began a successful career as an internationally renowned conductor.
-He has been Music Director of the Royal Philharmonic Orchestra since 2021, having previously led the Royal Liverpool Orchestra and the Oslo Philharmonic Orchestra for many years.
-His charismatic manner and versatility on the concert and opera stage make him a highly sought-after artist who has recently made several successful US debuts.
+After his training and first engagements in St. Petersburg, Vasily Petrenko began a successful career as an internationally renowned conductor.
+He has been music director of the Royal Philharmonic Orchestra since 2021, and prior to that was head of the Royal Liverpool Orchestra and the Oslo Philharmonic Orchestra for many years.
+His charismatic nature and versatility on the concert and opera stage make him a sought-after artist.
+In 2024, he launched a new academy for conductors in Armenia.

 That is the claim of the Dresden Philharmonic Orchestra.
 The orchestra stands for concerts at the highest artistic level, musical education for all ages and looking beyond the musical horizon.
 Guest performances on almost every continent and collaborations with guests from all over the world have established the reputation of the Dresden Philharmonic Orchestra in the international classical music world.